RohithAkula22/Git-and-GitHub-Tutorial/README.txt

 7. `commit` --> Commit is a particular version of the project.
 It captures a snapshot of the project's staged changes and creates a version of it.

 8. `git commit` --> registers staging changes to a commit.

+9. `git log` --> lists down all the commits of the repository.
+If you want to wxit out of the git log prompt press 'q'.

+10. `git restore <file>` --> it removes all the file changes from the stagging area to be committed.
+This can be useful, if we did some dirty piece of code and now no more want it.
+Instead of deleting every change line by line, we can restore it or you can say restore last clean version of the file.